 - 2.1.
-This document sets out the provision we will make for an individual pupil, or small groups of pupils, who need to self-isolate for 14 days and, therefore, cannot attend school, and the contingency plans we have in place to enable all pupils to continue with their learning in the event of local or national intervention leading to a partial closure or local lockdowns: - Tier 1: The default position for areas in national government intervention is that schools will remain open. - Tier 2: Secondary schools move to a rota model, combining on-site provision with remote education and continue to allow full-time attendance on site to vulnerable children and young people and children of critical workers. - Tiers 3 and 4: Secondary Schools allow full-time attendance on site to vulnerable children and young people and children of critical workers.
+This document sets out the provision we will make for an individual pupil, or small groups of pupils, who need to self-isolate for 10 days and, therefore, cannot attend school, and the contingency plans we have in place to enable all pupils to continue with their learning in the event of local or national intervention leading to a partial closure or local lockdowns: - Plan A: The default position for areas in national government intervention is that schools will remain open. - Plan B: Secondary schools move to partial closure or a rota model, combining on-site provision with remote education and continue to allow full-time attendance on site to vulnerable children and young people and children of critical workers. - Plan C: Secondary Schools allow full-time attendance on site to vulnerable children and young people and children of critical workers.
 Other pupils should not attend on site.
 Remote education to be provided for all other pupils

 - 2.2.
 This plan ensures pupils, parents and staff understand the expectations for remote learning and what can realistically be achieved and sustained.
 It sets out our agreed actions and staff responsibilities in preparation for remote education in a number of different contexts. - 2.3.
 This plan is not intended to provide an alternative to school attendance.
 The school has a separate policy and procedure for pupils who cannot attend school for other long term medical reasons. - 2.4.
 Cirencester Deer Park School is a resilient organisation and we are committed to ensuring our pupils can engage in their learning and make good progress whatever the circumstances. - 2.5.
-Our staff and pupils responded positively to the remote learning provision we made from March to July 2020 and we saw high levels of engagement.
-Teachers adapted to teaching live lessons in MS Teams and we plan to build on these foundations, continue to support their training and develop the use of this resource. - 2.6.
-This plan also covers the actions we will take should a teacher, or group of teachers, need to self-isolate for 14 days and the measures we will put in place to ensure teaching and learning can continue.
+Our staff and pupils responded positively to the remote learning provision we have made since March 2020 and we continue to see high levels of engagement.
+Teachers have adapted to teaching live lessons in MS Teams and we plan to build on these foundations, continue to support their training and develop the use of this resource. - 2.6.
+This plan also covers the actions we will take should a teacher, or group of teachers, need to self-isolate for 10 days and the measures we will put in place to ensure teaching and learning can continue. - 2.7.
+Pupils' use of 2 COVID-19 lateral flow tests a week should help suppress the virus and reduce the need to send large groups of pupils home. - 2.8.
+Testing is voluntary, but those who are eligible for tests are strongly encouraged to participate to reduce the risk of transmission within schools and colleges. - 2.9.
+Along with the other protective measures we are taking, these lateral flow tests will help staff and pupils to remain in school/college safely.
+Up to one third of people who have coronavirus experience no symptoms.
+By testing we will help to stop the virus spread and help to keep our school open as safely as possible.
+The government are confident these tests work.
+In validation studies conducted by Oxford University and Public Health England, they were shown to be as accurate in identifying a case as a PCR test (99.68% specificity).
+The tests have lower sensitivity but they are better at picking up cases when a person has higher viral load, hence the need to test frequently.